googleapis/google-cloud-python/packages/google-cloud-storage-control/README.rst

 -  Read the `Client Library Documentation`_ for Storage Control API to see other available methods on the client.
--  Read the `Storage Control API documentation`_ to learn more about the API and see How-to Guides.
+-  Read the `Storage Control API Product documentation`_ to learn more about the product and see How-to Guides.
 -  View this `README`_ to see the full list of Cloud APIs that we cover.

-.. _Storage Control API documentation:  https://cloud.google.com/storage/docs/reference/rpc
+.. _Storage Control API Product documentation:  https://cloud.google.com/storage/docs/reference/rpc/google.storage.control.v2
 .. _README: https://github.com/googleapis/google-cloud-python/blob/main/README.rst